Ria-K912/QKAN-QMLHEP/README.md

 - High-dimensional physical data: jet images from quark-gluon classification

 This work demonstrates the potential of hybrid QML pipelines in quantum-enhanced representation learning for real-world tasks.

+> *This project was developed as part of Google Summer of Code (GSoC) 2025 under the ML4Sci organization.*